Do you have all the essential gear and clothing for your next hike?

 Trail Description:

-The entire length of this hike is completely open and exposed as you proceed through the alpine meadows known as the Hanging Gardens.
-At this lofty elevation visitors should expect a lot of sun and wind.
-You should also expect extreme crowds, as this is one of the most popular hikes in Glacier National Park.
+The entire length of this hike is completely open and exposed to the elements.
+As you ascend across the alpine meadows known as the Hanging Gardens you should expect a variety of weather conditions, including sun, wind, rain and cooler temperatures.
+You should also expect extreme crowds, as this is one of the most popular hikes in Glacier.
 Parking can also be an issue during the peak tourist season.
 If you wish to avoid the crowds I highly recommend starting your hike as early in the morning as possible.
-You'll also have the option of using the park's shuttle system throughout the day.
+You'll also have the option of using the park's free shuttle system.

 Garden Wall

-The trail begins as a paved surface, but soon turns into a raised boardwalk after only a short distance.
-At this elevation snow tends to linger around well into the summer.
+The hike begins along a paved surface that quickly turns into a raised boardwalk after walking a short distance.
+At this lofty elevation snow tends to linger around well into the summer.
 The boardwalk helps to keep hikers above the snow, slush, mud and rivulets.
 Once the snow melts, however, the Hanging Gardens becomes an incredibly beautiful carpet of wildflowers.

-Clements MountainAs you proceed upwards during the early portions of your hike 8760-foot Clements Mountain will be the dominating feature straight ahead (see photo on right).
-Look towards the north, on your right, for some outstanding views of the Garden Wall (see photo above).
+Clements MountainAs you proceed upwards during the early portions of your hike, 8760-foot Clements Mountain will dominate the landscape directly in front of you (see photo on right).
+Looking towards the north, on your right, hikers will enjoy outstanding views of the Garden Wall (see photo above).
 Standing towards the northwest is 8180-foot Mt.
 Oberlin.

-A little more than a half-mile from the visitor center, after climbing a series of steps, hikers will reach the end of the first boardwalk section.
+A little more than a half-mile from the visitor center, after climbing a series of wooden steps, hikers will reach the end of the first boardwalk section.
 From here the trail shifts to a more southwesterly course, and begins heading in the direction of 8684-foot Bearhat Mountain.
 Both 9125-foot Mt.
-Reynolds and 8016-foot Heavy Runner Mountain will be on your left as you ascend towards the pass.
+Reynolds and 8016-foot Heavy Runner Mountain will be on your left as you proceed along this stretch.

-Even relatively late into the season it's very likely you'll have to cross over a couple of small snowfields as you proceed towards the overlook.
+Even relatively late into the season it's possible you'll have to traverse across a couple of small snowfields as you ascend towards Hidden Lake Pass.

 Hidden Lake Overlook